Canadian provinces allow locked-down households to pair up — threatening hurt feelings all around

 “Asked my dad who he was going to ‘double bubble’ with … he didn’t write me back,” she tweeted.
 (Her dad is John Haggie, the provincial health minister.
 He didn’t respond to a request for comment.)

-When Karen Stentaford heard New Brunswick was adopting the policy, her mind raced back to junior high school.
+When Karen Stentaford heard that New Brunswick was adopting the policy, her mind raced back to junior high school.

 “I could just imagine someone calling you and saying, ‘Do you want to be in my bubble?’
 And then saying, ‘I’ve already partnered with someone,’ ” said Stentaford, a photography lecturer at Mount Allison University in Sackville.
 “It’s that feeling of not getting picked to be on someone’s team.”

+Because of Stentaford’s photography background, a Washington Post photo editor, Chloe Coleman, asked her if she could take her own picture.
+Stentaford chose the tintype method, and Coleman asked her to photograph the other families in the same style.

-Stentaford managed to avoid the sting of rejection — they bubbled up with friends.
+Meanwhile, Stentaford managed also to avoid the sting of rejection — she bubbled up with friends.

 Cheryl Johnson was less fortunate.
 The mother of two, who lives outside Saint John, asked her parents if they wanted to merge bubbles.
-They said they’d keep their social distance.
+They said they would keep their social distance.

 “No, no, we can bubble together.
 It’s okay,” Johnson told her mom.
-She sent her a release from the provincial government in case she hadn’t heard, or misunderstood.
+She sent her a release from the provincial government in case she had not heard, or misunderstood.

 “That’s nice,” her mom responded, before changing the topic.

 Johnson’s in-laws didn’t want to choose between their two children, so she hasn’t bubbled up with anyone.
-Her parents later clarified that it wasn’t personal; They’ve chosen to be overly cautious.
-In other words: It’s not you, it’s us.
+Her parents later clarified that it wasn’t personal; they’ve chosen to be overly cautious.
+In other words: It’s not you; it’s us.

 The people of this remote Canadian island village are taking government money to clear out.
 One couple is staying.